 Reading and writing Mindchamps’ programmes help your child to love reading and master the craft of writing.
 They’re suitable for kids aged three to 10.
 Find out more here.

-Brain training Well-known since its launch in 1958, the Schichida Method of brain training offers programmes for kids aged three months up to 10 years old.
+Brain training Well-known since its launch in 1958, the Shichida Method of brain training offers programmes for kids aged three months up to 10 years old.
 Read more about its classes here.